gardehal/python-packages/README.md

 ## TODO

 - logutil, missing JSON logging
-- import more common functions/exceptions
 - do something so colors show in MS cmd, powershell, etc.
 - import, cannot use relative path like "..grdUtil.x" in grdService, or "..grdException.x" anywhere.
 Options?
 Always have to use self package?
 - BaseService.baseRepository should be generic repo type, not locked to LocalJson, and be injectable
 - delete WebUtil?
+- convert DatetimeObject, FilePathObject to util functions